 Remote working suits KALY team members.
 We are geographically spread throughout the UK but have a permanent base in a converted Thomas Telford church and manse on Waternish in northwest Skye.
 The location is idyllic, with panoramic views overlooking our proposed first farm site.

-The journey began in earnest in November 2022 when TriCapital Angel Investors, supported by Scottish Enterprise, put their faith in the KALY team with an initial seed investment.
+The journey began in earnest in November 2022 when TriCapital Angel Investors, supported by Scottish Enterprise, put their faith in the KALY kelp team with an initial seed investment.
 We move forward with confidence.
 The journey ahead will be challenging.
 Pioneering spirit and total belief in our vision and values drives us forward.